Uncertainty in Graph Neural Networks: A Survey: Quantifying Uncertainty in

-In contrast to Bayesian-based approaches, they exhibit computational efficiency with fewer additional parameters, and their estimation is more robust compared to the direct methods. \cite{kang2022jurygcn} estimate uncertainty through the length of confidence bands, constructed with jackknife (leave-one-out) sampling \citep{efron1982jackknife} on training data and influence function to estimate the change in \gnn parameters.
-Though this idea is similar to MC dropout in Section \ref{3.2 Single Model with Random Parameters}, it leaves out samples and modifies model parameters in a Frequentist manner instead of Bayesian approaches, which assume a prior distribution of model components.
-Employing the conformal prediction framework, \cite{huang2023uncertainty} and \cite{zargarbashi2023conformal} provide guaranteed uncertainty estimation with the size of prediction sets.
-Though both methods optimize for smaller set sizes (i.e., better efficiency) while covering the true labels in sets with guaranteed high probability, \cite{zargarbashi2023conformal} propagate node labels in the calibration set, and \cite{huang2023uncertainty} directly use the inefficiency of the calibration set as the optimization objective.
+\cite{kang2022jurygcn} estimate uncertainty through the length of confidence bands, constructed with jackknife (leave-one-out) sampling \citep{efron1982jackknife} on training data and influence function to estimate the change in \gnn parameters.
+Though this idea is similar to MC dropout in Section \ref{3.2 Single Model with Random Parameters}, it leaves out samples and modifies model parameters in a Frequentist manner, not assuming a prior distribution of model components.
+Early works~\citep{baaaaw2022reliable,clarkson2023distribution} employing conformal prediction framework to \gnns provide guaranteed uncertainty estimation with the size of prediction sets under different settings, but involve less specific designs for \gnns.
+Recent works \citep{huang2023uncertainty,zargarbashi2023conformal} focus on optimizing for smaller set sizes (i.e., better efficiency) while covering the true labels in sets with guaranteed high probability.
+To achieve this goal, \cite{zargarbashi2023conformal} propagate node labels in the calibration set, and \cite{huang2023uncertainty} directly use the inefficiency of the calibration set as the optimization objective.

-While Frequentist-based methods are more robust and may adapt to distribution shifts, the existing ones do not explicitly distinguish between AU and EU.